Lung: Respiratory zone

 The conducting zone of the respiratory tract ends at the terminal bronchioles when they branch into the respiratory bronchioles.
 This marks the beginning of the terminal respiratory unit called the acinus which includes the respiratory bronchioles, the alveolar ducts, alveolar sacs, and alveoli.
 An acinus measures up to 10 mm in diameter.
-A primary pulmonary lobule is that part of the acinus that includes the alveolar ducts, sacs, and alveoli but does not include the respiratory bronchioles.
+A primary pulmonary lobule is the part of the lung distal to the respiratory bronchiole.
+Thus, it includes the alveolar ducts, sacs, and alveoli but not the respiratory bronchioles.

 The unit described as the secondary pulmonary lobule is the lobule most referred to as the pulmonary lobule or respiratory lobule.
 This lobule is a discrete unit that is the smallest component of the lung that can be seen without aid.
 The secondary pulmonary lobule is likely to be made up of between 30 and 50 primary lobules.
 The lobule is supplied by a terminal bronchiole that branches into respiratory bronchioles.
 The respiratory bronchioles supply the alveoli in each acinus and is accompanied by a pulmonary artery branch.
-Each lobule is enclosed by an interlobular septa.
-Each acinus is incompletely separated by an interlobular septa.
+Each lobule is enclosed by an interlobular septum.
+Each acinus is incompletely separated by an intralobular septum.

 The respiratory bronchiole gives rise to the alveolar ducts that lead to the alveolar sacs, which contain two or more alveoli.
 The walls of the alveoli are extremely thin allowing a fast rate of diffusion.
 The alveoli have interconnecting small air passages in their walls known as the pores of Kohn.